-Bigger 3D printers require more space to fit them, while different types of 3D printers or projects will require different things like filaments, paints, or tools that should be kept handy.
-3D printers are often at least 10kg, with most desktop 3D printers sitting at between the 13-15kg mark.
-For more professional 3D printers, expect them to be even heavier!
+Bigger 3D printers require more space to fit them, while different projects will require different filaments, resins, paints, or tools that need to be kept handy.
+Entry-level 3D printers often weigh from 8kg to 18kg, so a workbench needs to comfortably hold this plus any accessories.

-It’s worth noting that I do not recommend wheeled 3D printer tables.
-There are a lot of people who recommend them, but I’m personally paranoid about weak brakes, so I avoid them for hot, electric things like 3D printers.
-They can also be less stable, and you don’t want anything making your 3D printing environment less sturdy that could have even a minuscule effect on your print’s surface finish.
+I personally do not recommend wheeled 3D printer tables.
+Lots of people recommend them, but I’m personally nervous about weak brakes, so I avoid them for hot, electric things like 3D printers.
+They can also be less stable, and you don’t want anything that could affect your print’s surface finish.

 - Price: Check on Amazon here